lazyAkshit/future-genie/readme.md

 Final merges were reviewed and integrated into the main branch following proper GitHub practices.

-📸 Screenshots
-(Add project screenshots here if you want to make it look more awesome!)

 📈 Future Improvements
 Enhanced AI capabilities